vvHacker007/vvHacker007/README.md

 ## Vedansh here🙋🏻‍♂️
 ## Here is something you should know about me😄
-I'm a Sophomore🎓 pursuing Computer-Science-Engineering from SRMIST,KTR.I'm a result-driven self motivated student who aims to solve real-world problems using fast and efficient ML Models.I love❤ to learn about the new developments in technology and ways to implement them.I love solving complex problems in C++ and Python using effective algorithms.Reading books ,Listening to music ,Watching & Playing Football are some of my hobbies.
+I'm a Sophomore🎓 pursuing Computer-Science-Engineering from SRMIST,KTR.I'm a result-driven self motivated student who aims to solve real-world problems using fast and efficient ML Models.I love❤ to learn about new developments in technology and ways to implement them.I love solving complex problems in C++ and Python using effective algorithms.Reading books ,Listening to music ,Watching & Playing Football are some of my hobbies.

 🔭 I’m currently working as a Data Science Intern @ The Sparks Foundation and a participant @ HakinCodes'20